lokpoon/LunaSim-Document/_sources/edit_LED_schedule_csv.md

 (content:excel_scheduler)=
 ### Option 2: Create LED schedule manually using `manual_scheduler.xlsx`

 - This method is suited for the requirement of a fully customized LED schedule.
 The `manual_scheduler.xlsx` functions as template to convert a list of desired illuminance into LED intensity values.
-The user can recreate any novel illuminance schedule as desired.
+The user can re-create any novel illuminance schedule as desired.

 #### Steps
 ```{figure} /images/manualexcel.jpg